A literary agency based in Edinburgh

 A synopsis of your book

-A short bio
+A short biography

 And, depending on whether you're sending fiction or non-fiction: